0xPrial/JSParser/README.md

 # JSParser

-A python 2.7 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
+A python3 script using Tornado and JSBeautifier to parse relative URLs from JavaScript files.
 Useful for easily discovering AJAX requests when performing security research or bug bounty hunting.

 **This Tool is created by @nahamsec and I have just done a few changes to make this tool work with MacOs and the latest dependencies.**